 Visit Prague Castle

 The Prague castle is located in Hradcany Castle district and is one of the most popular tourist attractions in the city.

 Besides being the official residence of the president, the incredible Castle is traditionally the seat of Czech rulers.

 You don’t pay a dime to enter to the ground, although getting a ticket provides you with an opportunity to see other amazing buildings such as Golden Lane and Basilica of St George.

 When you get here, please don’t forget to take a photo or two with your loved ones.

 See the Treasures of St Vitus Cathedral

-St Vitus Cathedral is one of the most astonishing attractions in Prague which you must see.
-The cathedral is located in the castle grounds and was completed in 1929.
+St Vitus Cathedral is one of the most unusual attractions in Prague which you must see.
+The cathedral is located in the castle grounds and completed in 1929.

 You can see it from anywhere around the city of Prague, but coming here is an added advantage as you get to see other amazing treasures such as the tomb of St of John Nepomuk, the art nouveau stained glass, the one of a kind Chapel of St Wenceslas.

 Eat a Pork Knuckle